 Nominations are welcomed by mail or email to:

-The Board of HMA will consider nominations, with the winner being announced at the Annual General Meeting in March/April of each year where the Award will be presented.
+The HMA committee will consider nominations, with the winner being announced at the Annual General Meeting in March/April of each year where the Award will be presented.
 The recipient’s story will be published in a subsequent issue of HMA’s journal, “Hearing Matters”.